Mixed-sex education: Primary and secondary schools

 Several early primary and secondary schools in the United States were single-sex.
 Examples include Collegiate School, a boys' school operating in New York by 1638 (which remains a single-sex institution); and Boston Latin School, founded in 1635 (which did not become coeducational until 1972).

 Nonetheless, mixed-sex education existed at the lower levels in the U.S. long before it extended to colleges.
 For example, in 1787, the predecessor to Franklin & Marshall College in Lancaster, Pennsylvania, opened as a mixed-sex secondary school.
-Its first enrollment class consisted of 78 male and 36 female students.
+Its first enrollment class consisted of 36 female and 78 male students.
 Among the latter was Rebecca Gratz who would become an educator and philanthropist.
 However, the school soon began having financial problems and it reopened as an all-male institution.
 Westford Academy in Westford, Massachusetts has operated as mixed-sex secondary school since its founding in 1792, making it the oldest continuously operating coed school in America.
 The oldest continuously operating coed boarding school in the United States is Westtown School, founded in 1799.